Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Nikon’s menus – an organizable mess

 Nikon’s menus are, compared to Fujifilm, all over the place.
-Like Sony, they just randomly picked items out of a hat when choosing where and how to place menu items.
+Like Sony, they randomly picked items from a hat when choosing where and how to place menu items.

 Thankfully, you have the same menu customization in the Nikon Zfc & Zf as in Fujifilm.
 There’s a My Menu in both, and the Nikon i menu is similar to Fujifilm’s Q menu.